 You can see from the photos that Jerry's soil is quite sandy.
 With the amount of rain we have had this spring a great deal of applied fertilizer would simply have been flushed through the system and end up in our waterways.
 Note the sweet corn field (Photo 2) and the green plastic under the crop.
 This has been placed there to avoid such a loss for the farmer and then pollution for those downstream.
 I was very proud to know that the food I am eating is produced in a system that has been developed to avoid such problems.

 Most of the vegetable acreage is under plastic providing optimal conditions for growth.
-This being among others: 1) lack of rain water falling on the leaves and potentially creating disease problems, 2) protection from the stong winds that buffet and damage the plants, 3) an enclosed space permitting the use of beneficial insects to control pests - in an open field they are more likely to dispurse than protect your plants, and 4) keeping the plants within an optimum growing temperature - especially critical given Minnesota's unpredictable weather patterns.
+This being among others: 1) lack of rain water falling on the leaves and potentially creating disease problems, 2) protection from the strong winds that buffet and damage the plants, 3) an enclosed space permitting the use of beneficial insects to control pests - in an open field they are more likely to disperse than protect your plants, and 4) keeping the plants within an optimum growing temperature - especially critical given Minnesota's unpredictable weather patterns.

-To make optimal use of space, a number of the crops are trellised such as tomatoes (Photos 3 & 4) cucumbers (Photo 5), as well as canteloupe (Photo 6).
+To make optimal use of space, a number of the crops are trellised such as tomatoes (Photos 3 & 4) cucumbers (Photo 5), as well as cantaloupe (Photo 6).
 Other crops that cannot be trellised also do extremely well in the tunnels (Photo 7).